 - Status changed from Work in progress to Resolved

 With commit 902dd0e93b10a769665037854bd89d53290b6fe4, I've added comments to the FHiCL variables in the set of subconfigs.
 In general, I just used the comments for the variables as described in the relevant artdaq header files, occasionally performing light edits; I also left some variables whose names are self-explanatory uncommented.
 I'm marking this Issue as "resolved", although I anticipate the the subconfigs will be further refined as we gain experience with using them and come up with new ideas.

-#3 Updated by Kurt Biery 8 months ago
+#3 Updated by Kurt Biery over 2 years ago

 Thanks John, this is sounding good.
 I'll try to take a look at the simple_test_config soon.
 A quick question in the meantime: would the new functionality in DAQInterface "just work" if it were configured to use configurations from the artdaqDB rather than disk files?

-#4 Updated by John Freeman 8 months ago
+#4 Updated by John Freeman over 2 years ago

 Yes, that's correct.
 The only difference between using the disk files and artdaqDB for configurations is that in the former case, DAQInterface will look for a subdirectory called "common_code" at the same level as the subdirectories denoting the subconfigurations and add it if it finds it - i.e., effectively adding a subconfiguration called "common_code" if available - while if you're using the database, this feature doesn't apply.